5 secrets to making healthy choices a little easier.

 - Choose lean proteins.
 By that, I don’t mean eat chicken breast at every meal.
 Other great options include low fat meats like turkey, lean beef, and pork chops as well as fish/seafood, eggs, dairy, beans & lentils, nuts & seeds, soy, quinoa, and more.
 Regardless of whether you’re omnivorous, vegetarian, vegan…whatever your dietary choices may be there are so many great options for protein.

 - Drink lots of water.
-I am going to sound like a broken record with this one, but hydration is key to keeping every part of your body functioning properly.
+Hydration is key to keeping every part of your body functioning properly.
 Also, if you are increasing fiber intake, be sure to also increase that water in order to avoid bloating, discomfort, and constipation.